 You can also call Apple or use their online chat to make an education purchase.
 The representative will guide you through the process and may ask for verification documents via email.

-Verification Documents You Might Need
+Verification Documents You'll Need

 For Students